-Fig Clafoutis – an indulgent way to use figs
+Fig Clafoutis – an indulgent way to use fresh figs

 This decadent Fig Clafoutis with Homemade Caramel Sauce is the latest figtastic creation Chef Sondra Bernstein of Sonoma’s acclaimed The Girl and the Fig restaurant is willing to share.
 We always welcome Sondra’s recipe, not just because they feature one of our favorite aphrodisiac ingredients but because her recipes are always easy to follow and simply decadent.

 What is clafoutis?

 If you’re into French desserts, you’re probably familiar with clafoutis.
 But you may not have tried making one yourself.
 It’s a great choice for a low-stress dessert.
 And it’s a good choice even for novice bakers.

 Clafoutis is basically a dessert made of a batter–sort of like a pancake batter–poured over fruit.
 Because the batter is egg-rich, it puffs up over the fruit as it bakes.
 The result is an etherial, lightly sweet dessert.

 Of course, like all desserts, the success of a clafoutis relies on the chemistry of baking.
 And for that reason, following the recipe closely is important.
 You need to measure your batter ingredients precisely.

 But also be sure to strain the batter as required in step 4 of the instructions.
 This ensures that your batter has the right texture.
 (Some bakers also recommend letting the clafoutis batter rest for about 30 minutes before pouring it over the fruit to allow the protein in the flour to relax.)

 Finish this fresh fig recipe with a drizzle of caramel